How Often Can You Refinance Your Home?

 • Loan term/type: Is the loan a 30-year fixed?
 A 15-year?
 Variable rate?
 The selected loan repayment terms are likely to affect the interest rate.

-• Down payment: A refinance doesn’t typically require cash upfront, as a first-time mortgage usually does, but any cash that can be put toward the value of a loan can help reduce payments.
+• Down payment: A refinance doesn’t typically require cash upfront, the way a first-time mortgage usually does, but any cash that can be put toward the value of a loan can help reduce payments.

 • Home value vs. loan amount: If a home loan is extra large (or extra small), interest rates could be higher.
 But generally speaking, the less the mortgage amount is compared with the value of the home, the lower the interest rates may be.

 • Points: Some refinance offers come with the option to take “points” in exchange for a lower interest rate.
-In simplest terms, points are discounts in the form of a fee that’s paid upfront in exchange for a lower interest rate.
+In simplest terms, points are discounts that lower your interest rate in exchange for a fee you pay upfront.

-• Location, location, location: Where the property is physically located matters not only in its value but in the interest rate you might receive.
+• Location, location, location: Where the property is physically located matters not only in the determination of its value but in the interest rate you might receive.

 What Types of Refinance Loans Are Out There?